Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 * Procedure that takes an empty directory and builds the project from scratch
 * The steps for this are:
 	* Check out the source code from the repository
-	* Build the project from scartch
+	* Build the project from scratch
 	* Create a distributable image
 	* Run specified tests